Six things you should know about sponsoring a child

 Sponsoring a child is a really fulfilling thing to do - for you, the child and their whole community.
-And because ActionAid does child sponsorship differently to other charities, people often have questions about our approach.
+And because ActionAid does child sponsorship differently to other charities, people often have questions about our approach and what to expect.
 So we thought it was worth answering them here.
 If you're thinking of becoming a child sponsor, then read on!

 Where does my sponsorship money go?

 We’ve spent more than 40 years developing the most effective way of using supporters’ donations to bring about lasting change for sponsored children and their communities.

 How do we decide where your money is spent?
 We don’t.
 We ask communities and our local staff in the communities where they need it the most and let them decide.

 So 80% of your sponsorship money goes to your child’s community, while we invest 20% on public education and finding more sponsors in the UK.